ziyodyakubov/JSON/readme.md

 - What is the JSON👇🏻

-# JzIDGI- Javascript Object Notation
+# JSON- Javascript Object Notation

 ###  Data-interchange format.Used for exchanging data between a server and a web application JSON Files {key:value} OR [value1,value2,value3]